temperlang/rosettacodes/Matrix_multiplication/dense.temper.md

         }
         values.toList()
       };

+And log our size for a record of it when running.

       console.log(values.length.toString());
       let middle = 3;
       let big = new Dense(values.toList(), (values.length / middle) orelse 0);

+Here's the multiply.

       let product = big.times(new Dense([1.0, 1.0, 1.0], middle));

+Sum the product for an easy way to check consistency across backends.
+The product is Nx1, so we can sum the first value of each row.

       let sum(values: Listed<Float64>): Float64 {
         values.reduceFrom(0.0) { (sum: Float64, x): Float64;; sum + x }
       }